100 Essential Cleaning Hacks for Your Home

 Stock Up on Products

 No, a bathroom tile cleaner shouldn't be used to wipe down your mirrors.
 "The right products that actually clean go a long way to getting the job done more effectively and efficiently for you," says McGee.
 Scared to clean your house because of all the chemicals in cleaning products?
 Try these 15 alternative cleaning hacks to keep your home chemical-free.

 Buy a Soap Dispenser Dish Brush

 According to Dana White, founder of A Slob Comes Clean, you can use a soap dispenser dish brush in your shower.
 "Mark it for the bathroom only with a permanent marker, and fill it with your favorite dish soap," she says.
 "Hang it in the shower, and you can scrub the shower while you're in it anyway.
 Dish soap does a great job cleaning the bathroom!"
 Be sure to read up on the ways you might be cleaning your bathroom wrong, too.

 Vacuum the Right Way

 Rapinchuk recommends first vacuuming a room horizontally and then vertically to get all of the trapped dirt.
 Most cleaning experts agree that vacuuming slowly is also important to ensure that vacuum picks up all the dirt particles.
 Need an extra-long extension for your vacuum?
-Then check out a solution that will have you facepalming because you didn't think of it sooner.
+Then check out a cleaning hack that will have you facepalming because you didn't think of it sooner.